 The first step to creating a multi-language survey is programming the survey in a default language.
 This can be any language, and all subsequent language versions will use translations from your default language to other desired languages.

-Step 2: Add the translations for all languages
+Step 3: Add the translations for all questions in all languages

 In the edit translations window, click + Add Translation.
 A translation box will appear.
 Add your original text and translation.
 Note that the original text is what will appear in your default language survey.
 In the example below, the default language is English and the original question text is "What is your gender".
 The translated text is in Canadian French.

 The original text must be exactly as it appears in your base-language survey.
 This includes any punctuation, special characters, or spaces.